iisannn/Socketio-Chord-Recognizer/README.md

 # References
 - this neural network is built by nonnormcl (https://github.com/connormcl/chord_recognizer)
-- Record on html file with RecordRTC
+- Record audio wav file on html file with RecordRTC
-- connect with Flask_socketio
+- connect web server communication with Flask_socketio